CoreMedia

-CoreMedia is a global provider of digital experience solutions with corporate headquarters in Hamburg, Germany, and U.S. headquarters in Arlington, Virginia.
-The company was founded in 1996 and has additional offices in Washington DC, Singapore and London.
+CoreMedia is a global provider of digital experience solutions with corporate headquarters in Hamburg, Germany, Porto, Portugal, and Arlington, Virginia.
+The company was founded in 1996.

-Its flagship product, LiveContext 3, is a Content Management System built for eCommerce Scenarios.
+Its flagship product, CoreMedia Experience Platform, is a Digital Experience Platform.
+The platform is designed to help enterprises deliver personalized, omnichannel customer experiences across various digital and human-assisted channels, including websites, mobile applications, chatbots, messaging platforms, video calls and phone interactions.